gabrielfu/solidity-math/README.md

 | `uint248`  | `int248` |
 | `uint256`  | `int256` |

-The base class of all classes is `BaseInteger`, which cannot be imported or instantiated.
+The base class of all classes is an abstract class `BaseInteger`.
+All unsigned integers are of a single subclass `Uint`, and all signed integers `Int`.

 These "types" are not Javascript classes, but merely functions to create new Solidity numbers.